Layering Trust in Intimate Digital Health Technologies

 The researchers in the team represent the School of Electrical Engineering & Computer Science, KTH, and the Department of Computer and Systems Sciences (DSV), Stockholm University.

-Associate professor, Division of Media Technology and Interaction Designs at KTH, Associate Director for Mobility at Digital Futures, Working group Rich and Healthy Life at Digital Futures+46 8 790 66 27
+Associate Professor, Division of Media Technology and Interaction Designs at KTH, Associate Director for Mobility, Member of the Executive Committee at Digital Futures, Working group Rich and Healthy Life at Digital Futures+46 8 790 66 27